Edga380/edga380/README.md

 # Hi there! 👋 I'm Edgaras.

-I'm a passionate software developer currently enrolled in the Founders And Coders bootcamp.
-My focus is on honing my skills in JavaScript, HTML, CSS and more to build awesome web applications.
+I'm a software developer currently enrolled in the Founders And Coders bootcamp.
+My focus is on honing my skills in JavaScript, HTML, CSS, Node.js and more to build awesome web applications.

 ## 🚀 Skills